altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Ah, yes, sorry."<br/>

-Regis totally lost consciousness, he didn't even dream.
+Regis totally lost consciousness, he didn't even dream.<br/>

-From how bright it was, it should be time for breakfast.
+From how bright it was, it should be time for breakfast.<br/>

-He shifted his eyes onto the item Jerome shoved in his face.
+He shifted his eyes onto the item Jerome shoved in his face.<br/>

-It's an invoice.
+It's an invoice.<br/>

-It listed the items that were purchased from vendors.
+It listed the items that were purchased from vendors.<br/>

-It was a sizeable amount of money.
+It was a sizeable amount of money.<br/>

 "...
 Fort Volks isn't that far away, but there are many things needed to attack it."<br/>